renpy/renpy/sphinx/source/rooms.rst

    and should contain navigation that allows the user to show other image galleries, or to return to the main or extras menu.

-4. Add code to display the image gallery screen to the main or extras menu.
+4. Add a way to display the image gallery screen to the main or extras menu.

 Here's an example of the first three steps::